 - A solid array of hand-operated controls

-- There are lots of different point-and-shoot modes to select from in addition to Smart Auto mode, which automatically selects one of 58 scenario choices for you.
+- There are many different point-and-shoot modes to select from in addition to Smart Auto mode, which automatically selects one of 58 scenario choices for you.

 - A few missing highlights and purple fringing here and there (try using i-Contrast to reduce the former)

-- Autofocus performance lags below that of the competitors; at times, the camera had trouble focusing when there was little available light.
+- Autofocus performance lags below that of the competitors; the camera sometimes had trouble focusing when there was little available light.

 - Redeye an issue (though it can be removed in playback mode)